bobbingwide/oik-video/readme.txt

 1. None yet

 == Upgrade Notice ==
+= 1.2.1 =
+Tested with WordPress 4.4.1.
+Now depends on oik v2.25 or higher

 = 1.2 =
 * Improved logic for "rel=0" parameter

 = 1.1.0429 =
 * Added responsive frame

 = 1.0.1215 =
 * Tested with WordPress 3.5 and oik version 1.17.1212